310mc/https-310mc.github.io-tl/source/_posts/motor_show/prologue.md

 {% endbubble %}

 {% bubble Hiiro %}
-Hehe, that too proves you’re an excellent martial artist — it is a must to know where one lacks.
+Heheh, that too proves you’re an excellent martial artist — it is a must to know where one lacks.

 I can barely tell where I lack, or rather, I lack the capability to tell, so — I hope to continue being under your care, Buchou~♪